aveshagarwal/kubernetes/docs/design/downward_api_resources_limits_requests.md

 bytes, and cpu request or limit of `250m` (millicores) will be output as `256` of cpu shares.

-## Use cases
+## Applied example

-Here we discuss how to use exposed resources limits to set, for example, GOMAXPROCS and Java memory size for your applications.
+Here we discuss how to use exposed resources limits to set, for example, Java memory size for your applications.
 Lets say, you expose a container's (running an application like tomcat for example) memory limit as `MEMORY_LIMIT` environment variable or as `/etc/memory_limit` in a volume.
 One way to set the heap size for this application would be to wrap the binary